 If you are using the services of a travel management company (TMC), it is essential to enquire whether the vendors they deal with follow eco-friendly practices.
 You should also ask whether the travel management company follows a sustainable business travel program.

-Secondly, the entire employee behavior needs to be revamped according to the eco-friendly practices.
+Secondly, the entire employee behavior needs to be revamped according to the company’s eco-friendly practices.
 For this, the company might also need to conduct training sessions to create awareness about eco-friendly travel practices among employees.

-Finally, a sustainable business travel program needs to be financially feasible and efficient for the companies to adopt.
-Otherwise, there is always a tendency to find a cost-effective option.
+Finally, an economically feasible and easily adaptable business travel program needs to be developed.
+Otherwise, there is always a tendency to choose cost-effectiveness over sustainability.

 Running a sustainable business travel program implies that you care about the environment.
 Customers, as well as companies worldwide, want to associate themselves with a company that has a “do-good” attitude.
 If you can think above the company’s finances and make an effort to sustain the environment, it speaks volumes about the company.

 CSR (Corporate Social Responsibility) is a management concept where companies are obliged to fulfill their social and environmental responsibility.
 By integrating the sustainable business travel program into their process, the companies can fulfill their CSR.

 Sustainable business travel helps you save revenue in the long run as you encourage employees to opt for cheaper modes of transport, such as buses or railways.